wenbella/s-talk/README.md

 for example: terminal 1: s-talk 8080 localhost 8081
              terminal 2: s-talk 8081 localhost 8080

 To terminate the talking, type "!"

+# Author
+PrateekAI

+# License
+This project is licensed under the C License